castroian/castroian.github.io/index.md

 1. Accessibility in data & computer science education 💻
 1. Information law & policy (privacy, freedom of speech, and freedom of press)

 In terms of research, I study issues regarding equity in communities.
-During graduate school, I worked with Dr. Tim Thomas on the [Evictions Project](https://evictions.study/) and Dr. Karen Chapple at the [Urban Displacement Project](https://www.urbandisplacement.org/), studying demographic disparities in evictions.
+During graduate school, I worked with Dr. Tim Thomas on the [Evictions Project](https://evictions.study/) and Dr. Karen Chapple at the [Urban Displacement Project](https://www.urbandisplacement.org/), studying demographic disparities in evictions using natural language processing and statistical techniques.
 I also interned at [PolicyLink](https://www.policylink.org/) on their [National Equity Atlas](https://www.policylink.org/our-work/economy/national-equity-atlas) project.
-At the UC Berkeley School of Journalism, I worked on stories for the [Our Better Web](https://citrispolicylab.org/ourbetterweb/) initiative, the [Investigative Reporting Program](https://journalism.berkeley.edu/programs/mj/investigative-reporting/), and [Human Rights Center](https://humanrights.berkeley.edu/home).
+At the UC Berkeley School of Journalism, I worked on stories for the [Our Better Web](https://citrispolicylab.org/ourbetterweb/) initiative and the [Investigative Reporting Program](https://journalism.berkeley.edu/programs/mj/investigative-reporting/).
+Given that most of my experience is at the intersection of education, media, and politics, I eventually plan to study the role of information networks in facilitating mass social movement.

 Here are some of my past affiliations:

+- Open Source Investigative Reporter at the UC Berkeley [Human Rights Center](https://humanrights.berkeley.edu/home)
+- Photojournalist at the Berkeley Times, a print-only community newspaper
 - Fellow at the UC Berkeley Social Sciences Data Lab ([D-Lab](https://dlab.berkeley.edu/))
 - Intern at Internet Education Foundation's [Congressional App Challenge](https://www.congressionalappchallenge.us/)
 - Coordinator for an [overnight scholarship recruiting program](https://rohp.berkeley.edu/) with the UC Berkeley Financial Aid & Scholarships Office
 - Instructor at UC Berkeley [Division of Computing, Data Science, and Society](https://data.berkeley.edu/)

-Outside of school, I used to compete in timbersports with the Cal Bucking Bears.
-You can still find me looking for mushrooms in the forest, photographing the Oakland Roots Sports Club and local punk shows, and brewing lots of tea.
+Outside of school, I used to compete in logging sports (i.e., lumberjack things) with the Cal Bucking Bears.
+You can still find me foraging for mushrooms in the forest, photographing local punk shows, and brewing lots of tea.
 A fun fact about me is that I've probably tasted at least 300 different teas from every continent where tea plants grow.
 If you're in Berkeley, I highly recommend stopping by [Blue Willow Tea](https://www.bluewillowtea.com/) and saying hi to Ali.

 Lastly, if you're interested in applying to graduate school, or speaking with me about anything I mentioned, shoot me an email!
 I love to speak with students and other people interested in these fields.